-4.16 Publications and Broadcasting Advisory Committee
+4.16 Publications and Intellectual Engagement Committee

 Membership.
-The voting membership of the Publications and Broadcasting Advisory Committee includes one member from the School of Business, one member from the School of Education, one member from the School of Nursing and Health Professions, and three members from the College of Arts and Sciences.
-Faculty members will include the faculty advisers to the relevant student organizations.
-The Vice President of Student Affairs (or a designee from the student affairs office) will serve as a voting member on matters related to organizations funded by that office and will serve as a non-voting member in other discussions.
-A student with a strong background in writing chosen by the Student Government Association will serve as a non-voting member.
-The chair of the committee will be elected from among the faculty members.
+The voting membership of the Publications and Intellectual Engagement Committee includes one member from the School of Business, one member from the School of Education, one member from the School of Nursing and Health Professions, and three members from the College of Arts and Sciences.
+In addition to the voting faculty members, representatives from the following campus organizations will serve as non-voting members: